kaiachain/kaia-docs/docs/learn/computation/debug-tracing.md

 ## Using chaindatafetcher

 Chaindatafetcher (CDF) is a unique feature of Kaia where block processing results are published into Kafka queue to simplify building downstream data services.
 For instance a block explorer can utilize CDF to populate its database.

+**NOTE**: Since Kaia v1.0.1 tracegroup (internally callTracer) outputs are updated to more correctly reflect the execution.
+The same transaction could have yielded different trace in previous versions.
+See the [GitHub PR](https://github.com/kaiachain/kaia/pull/15) for the details.

 ### Connecting to Kafka